openeuler-mirror/stratovirt/docs/config_guidebook.md

 * `exec_file` : path to the StratoVirt binary file.
 NB: it should be a statically linked binary file.
 * `uid` : the user id.
 * `gid` : the group id.
+* `capability` : set the ozone environment capabilities.
+If not set, forbid any capability.
 * `netns` : path to a existed network namespace.
 * `source` : path to the source file, such as `rootfs` and `vmlinux`.
 * `clean-resource` : a flag to clean resource.